kleene-project/docs/get-started/index.md

 ## What is a container image?

 When running a container, it uses an isolated filesystem.
-This custom filesystem is provided by a container image.
+This custom filesystem is created from an image.
-Since the image contains the container's filesystem, it must contain everything needed to run an application - all dependencies, configurations, scripts, binaries, etc.
+Since the container is a copy of an image, the image must contain everything needed to run an application - all dependencies, configurations, scripts, binaries, etc.
 The image also contains other configurations for the container, such as environment variables, a default command to run, and other metadata.

 ## Next steps

-In this section, you learned about containers and images.

 In the next section, you'll containerize your first application.